Professor Irwin McLean FMedSci FRS

 The Buchanan Medal is awarded biennially (in odd years) “in recognition of distinguished contribution to the medical sciences generally”.

 The call for nominations for the 2015 Buchanan Medal is now closed.
-Nominations for the 2017 medal will open in November 2016.
+The next round of nominations will open in November 2016.

 The recipient is chosen by the Council of the Royal Society on the recommendation of the Biological Sciences Awards Committee.
 The committee will consider the nomination a maximum of 3 times, before the nomination is retired.
 Re-nomination is possible after 1 round has passed.